security

 We get hacked daily!

 We are now at a stage where 45% of US companies have experienced a data breach.
 The 2022 Thales Data Threat Report found that almost half (45%) of US companies suffered a data breach in the past year.
-But this could be higher due to the potential for undetected breaches.
+However, this could be higher due to the potential for undetected breaches.

 We are getting hacked daily, and major networks with skilled staff are crashing.
 Unfortunately, the perimeter approach to networking has failed to provide adequate security in today’s digital world.
 It works to an extent by delaying an attack.
 However, a bad actor will eventually penetrate your guarded walls with enough patience and skill.

-If a large gate and walls guard your house, you would feel safe and think you are fully protected while inside the house.
+If a large gate and walls guard your house, you would feel safe and fully protected inside.
 However, the perimeter protecting your home may be as large and thick as possible.
 There is still a chance that someone can climb the walls, access your front door, and enter your property.
-However, if a bad actor cannot even see your house, they cannot take the next step and try to breach your security.
+If a bad actor cannot even see your house, they cannot take the next step and try to breach your security.

 **Issue 3 – Dissolved perimeter caused by the changing environment**